When you save your photos, don’t forget to save your stories too!

 Archivists at the world’s great institutional libraries see their primary duty as one of preservation.
 At Ponga, we know that our members have invested time and money to protect the original artifacts they scan.
 The scanned images provide one level of backup.
 It’s our job to preserve and protect the digital image files they put in our trust.

 We always start by making a working copy of the image in any file size of PNG, JPG, or TIF format.
 The original image, full size, and complete with metadata is put into archival storage.
 We don’t tamper with it, down-size, or modify it.
 We just preserve and protect it.
 For more on our policies, see Can I get my stuff back.

 Once in Ponga, you can turn any image into a conversation.
 Not every image file you bring into Ponga has to be a photograph.
 Members like Victoria’s Press have shown us how transformative Ponga can be.
 Victoria’s “Storyboards” collect multiple storytelling images into a single Ponga picture.
 Her “Pongaports” turn printed photo book albums into interactive Ponga albums.

 Victoria’s story of immigration is one of the many narratives emerging from photographs brought into Ponga today.
 Tales of heroism, persistence, and wonder are now finding their way into interactive, digital archives shared privately across geography, generations and time.

 At Ponga, we learn every day how digitized artifacts—and more importantly the stories—are used to bring people together across generations and geographies.

-(This article was originally published in concert with Save Your Photos Month, in September 2021.)
+(This article was originally published in concert with Save Your Photos Month, in September 2021, updated in January 2023.)